Bert-Proesmans/incite/README.md

 2. Install the **Rust Nightly** toolchain.
 This project uses non-stable features which can only be used when compiling with Nightly releases.
 3. Download/Clone this repository. `https://github.com/Bert-Proesmans/incite.git`
 4. Open a command prompt and change directory to the downloaded sources.
-5. Execute the command `cargo run --release --bin lobby-server`.
+5. Execute the command `cargo run --release --bin lobby_server`.
 This command builds the library after downloading and building its dependancies.
-When compilation succeeds, the file `/src/bin/lobby-server.rs` is used as main entry point.
+When compilation succeeds, the file `/src/bin/lobby_server.rs` is used as main entry point.

 # Principles